oracle-livelabs/apex/shopping-cart/adding-columns/adding-columns.md

 ![](./images/lookup-table4.png " ")

 You now know how to add new columns to your existing tables, how to create lookup tables for reference information, and how to create and run a SQL script to populate your tables.
 You may now **proceed to the next lab**.

 ## Acknowledgments

+- **Author** - Apoorva Srinivas, Senior Product Manager
-- **Author** - Mónica Godoy, Principal Product Manager
+- **Contributor** - Mónica Godoy, Principal Product Manager
-- **Last Updated By/Date** - Arabella Yao, Database Product Manager, October 2021
+- **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, July 2022